*article updated on September 25, 2024

 There are certain best practices that you should always remember when using Pipeline.
-This list provides an overview of ten key best practices for Jenkins pipelines that will help you use them more efficiently and effectively.
+This list provides an overview of ten key best practices for Jenkins pipelines to help you use them more efficiently and effectively.

 Another positive side effect of placing the Jenkinsfile within the same repository as your source code is that the maintainers of the also have the ability to maintain the process that builds, delivers, and deploys the code.